 Map of the Best Things to Do in Martinique

 Here is our things to do on Martinique map – click here or on the image to be taken to the map hosted at Google.

 - Get insurance for all your Martinique Travel with WorldNomads

 - Book the best Martinique tours and guides with Get Your Guide

 - Book fabulous Martinique Foodie experiences with locals through Eatwith

 - Save money in Martinique with a Wise debit card

 - Book a rental car in Martinique with Discover Cars

 Final Words on the Best Things to Do in Martinique

-We loved our time on Martinique – from the lovely apartments, we stayed in, to the food and the unique geology and fauna of this jewel in the French Antilles.
+We loved our time in Martinique – from the lovely apartments, we stayed in, to the food and the unique geology and fauna of this jewel in the French Antilles.
+The best Martinique things to do are very varied, considering this is a Caribbean island!
 There are beaches and watersports galore here, but there’s also an incredibly important history to learn about and understand.
 We hope you’ve enjoyed our guide to the top things to do in Martinique – and we’d love to know how you enjoy visiting.